spryker/spryker-docs/docs/dg/dev/developer-getting-started-guide.md

 ## 7. Configure debugging

 Before you start developing, you need to set up and get to know your debugging environment.
-To learn how to configure debugging, see [Configuring debugging in Docker](/docs/scos/dev/the-docker-sdk/{{site.version}}/configuring-debugging-in-docker.html).
+To learn how to configure debugging, see [Configuring debugging](/docs/scos/dev/the-docker-sdk/{{site.version}}/configuring-debugging-in-docker.html).

 ## 8. Explore Spryker architecture